donkirkby/live-py-plugin/contributing-pycharm.md

 2. Update the version number in `about.py` and `pycharm/build.gradle.kts`, and the change notes in `pycharm/src/main/resources/META-INF/plugin.xml`.
 Keep the version in sync with `html/meta.yaml`.
-3. Run the `runPluginVerifier` and `buildPlugin` Gradle tasks.
+3. Run the `verifyPlugin` and `buildPlugin` Gradle tasks.
+Check that you're verifying against the latest release, and that the `sinceBuild` matches the oldest verified release.
 You should get a `livepy-X.Y.Z.zip` file for the new version under `pycharm/build/distributions`.
 4. Install the new plugin zip file into your IntelliJ or PyCharm.
 Sometimes it behaves differently as a zip file.
 From the File menu, choose Settings....
 5. Navigate down to the plugins section, click on the gear icon at the top,